 Opened in September 2017, the garden sits in a 100 square metre plot in the south-western corner of Slessor Gardens, is the result of a creative co-design process, that involved local people in every aspect of the design process.

 The team was supported by design studio kennedytwaddle, professional designer Linsey McIntosh and landscape architect, Glen Macfarlane.
 Dozens of local volunteers also got involved in the project after responding to a public appeal.
 The build was supported by Careys PLC while Paul Lawn of Gardenscape helped coordinate the volunteers and planting.

 This project has directly involved local people in shaping their changing city.
-The garden has been designed to be a welcoming space for Dundonians and visitors to use and will act as an extension of V&A Dundee when the new museum opens, providing a space for outdoor talks, workshops and events.
+The garden has been designed to be a welcoming space for Dundonians and visitors to use and will act as an extension of V&A Dundee, providing a space for outdoor talks, workshops and events.

 This project would not have been possible without the Rank Foundation and the players of People’s Postcode Lottery to whom we are very grateful for their confidence and ongoing support.

 V&A Dundee's architect Kengo Kuma described the museum as a “living room for the city”, so in 2014, the idea for our very first community engagement project was born.

 Everyone has design in their living room, so we asked you to share your favourite objects, styles and design ideas with us.
 It didn’t have to be a traditional living room in the home; it could have been where you spend your free time, somewhere at work or the place where you Feel most at home.

 Scottish photographer Ross Fraser McLean produced a series of photographs of locals in their 'living rooms'.
 These included three ladies who regularly attend Kirkton Community Centre, the staff of YoYo Games in their playful offices and young people in the music room at the Hot Chocolate Trust - a living room they designed themselves.